10 days of horror: The killings that stunned small-town Pennsylvania

 With four missing men on their radar, authorities kick their investigation into high gear.

-The search team includes five local police departments, Bucks County detectives, Pennsylvania State Police and the FBI, according to Bucks County District Attorney Matthew Weintraub.
+The search team includes five local police departments, Bucks County detectives, Pennsylvania State Police and the FBI, according to Bucks County District Attorney Weintraub.
 Cadaver dogs and construction equipment are also enlisted to help.

 Investigators search several locations for evidence.
 But a signal from one of the missing men's cell phones leads them to the Dinardo family's farmland property, according to CNN affiliate WPVI.
 They execute a search warrant there, a complaint states, hoping to find the men alive.